Show All Answers

-However, all parade drivers must continue to The Lakeway Church parking lot at the intersection of Lakeway Drive and Lakeway Boulevard to offload their participants.
-Please come back to the Lakeway Activity Center for hot dogs, entertainment, and our wonderful pageant of flags.
+All parade drivers must continue to the Lakeway Church parking lot at the intersection of Lakeway Drive and Lakeway Boulevard to offload their participants.

-Ribbons will be available for pickup at the Lakeway Activity Center main desk on or after July 5.
+Trophies will be available for pickup at the Lakeway Activity Center main desk on or after July 4.

 In the event of light rain, the parade will start on time.

 If it is raining heavily close to the 8:30 a.m. start time, organizers may delay the parade start by up to 30 minutes.

-The parade will be cancelled in the event of heavy rain or thunder and lightning.
+The parade will be cancelled in the event of heavy rain, thunder or lightning.